 Turning bright ideas into great investments

-In the second in our series exploring the workings, potential and thinking behind the ground-breaking Stellar Nova EIS Fund, Pierre Clarke, Head of Technical & Compliance, explains why Nova’s start-up studio model has been successful in selecting and supporting great new ventures.
+In this article, our Head of Technical & Compliance Pierre Clarke explains why Nova’s start-up studio model has been successful in selecting and supporting great new ventures.

 Proven selection process